-Is Oak Wood Strong?
-Here’s The Truth!
+Is Oak Wood Really Strong?
+Find Out Now!

-Is Oak Wood Strong
+Is Oak wood strong

 But there’s a lot more to know about the strength of Oak wood.